 To encourage outstanding undergraduate engineering and computer science students to continue their studies toward an advanced degree, the College of Engineering & Applied Science allows qualified students to begin their master’s degree course work in their senior year.
-Students admitted to the Integrated Program take six graduate credits as part of the BS degree requirements.
+Students admitted to the Accelerated Master’s Degree Program take six graduate credits as part of the BS degree requirements.

-The Integrated Program offers three principle advantages over the standard MS Program:
+The Accelerated Program (formerly known as the Integrated BS-MS) offers three principle advantages over the standard MS Program:

-- Less time – total credits are reduced by six credits.
+- Less time – total graduate credits are reduced by six.

 - Lower cost – pay undergraduate tuition instead of graduate tuition for the first six credits.

-- No GRE – students admitted to the Integrated Program are not required to take the GRE exam for admission to the Graduate School.
+- No GRE – students admitted to the Accelerated Program are not required to take the GRE exam for admission to the Graduate School.